tcrz/quikPost/process.md

 # QuickPost (overview)
+### Technology and Libraries
-Technology: I worked on this project using React.
+I worked on this project using React, CSS and Semantic UI.

+### User interface
-User Interface: A simple minimalistic UI making it easy to use and interact with.
+I decided to go with a simple minimalistic design making it easy to use and interact with.

 ### Data